Qualifying for general registration

 - A personal resume covering all education, work and veterinary activities up to now.
 If there are any gaps in your veterinary work or activities, please explain why.
 Include your place of birth, and your places of primary, secondary and tertiary education.
 If English is not your primary language, include a section detailing your English language education.

-- A certified copy of your degree or diploma certificate from the tertiary institution where you graduated in veterinary science or medicine.
+- A certified colour photocopy of your degree or diploma certificate from the tertiary institution where you graduated in veterinary science or medicine.
 Graduates of international universities who have taken the NAVLE, you must also arrange for the Veterinary Information Verifying Agency to email a score transfer certificate to [email protected]

-- A certified copy of photographic identification.
+- A certified colour photocopy of photographic identification.
 If your ID is a driver's licence, the certified copy must contain photos of both the front and back pages of the licence.

-- The authorised person must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
+- To certify a document, a person authorised to certify documents must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
 They must write this on the front of the copy (not a blank back page), and they must write this on each page if there is more than one page.

 Fees for general registration